-The album opener, Paul's darkly comic "Drive My Car", with its humorous vocalisations of car horns ("Beep beep m'beep beep yeah!") and the revelation that the girl asking the singer to drive her car doesn't even have a car - "But I've found a driver and that's a start!"
+The album gets off to a flying - or driving - start with the opener, Paul's darkly comic "Drive My Car", with its humorous vocalisations of car horns ("Beep beep m'beep beep yeah!") and the revelation that the girl asking the singer to drive her car doesn't even have a car - "But I've found a driver and that's a start!"

-Then there's John's just plain dark "Norwegian Wood", featuring lyrics so good they later appeared in a volume of English verse and a memorable sitar riff from George.
+John's just plain dark "Norwegian Wood" features lyrics so good they later appeared in a volume of English verse and a memorable sitar riff from George.
 "So, I lit a fire, isn't it good, Norwegian wood..."

 John's "Nowhere Man" stands out not just for the lyrics - the first by the Beatles not to explicitly address love between two people, but rather an attempt to reach a lonely man who lives in a world of his own (often interpreted to refer to John himself) - but for the rich, double-tracked three-part vocal harmonies in the verses.

 George's "Think for Yourself" is given an effective shot in the arm with Paul's use of a fuzz bass to add extra heft, and features some outstanding vocal harmonies (which apparently took much rehearsing to perfect).

 The bittersweet "Michelle", with its plaintive lead vocal by Paul, deservedly won the Grammy for Song of the Year for 1966.